TaraAnand/big-little-matching/README.md

 # big-little-matching
-Modified implementation of stable marriage algorithm to assist in big-little matching for my sorority.
+Modified implementation of stable marriage algorithm to assist in big-little matching for sororities.
 The script prioritizes the preferences of the littles.

 ## How to Use
 The script is based on the following forms used to take top 8 preferences for bigs and littles: